XRPLF/xrpl-dev-portal/content/tutorials/interoperability/get-started-evm-sidechain.md

 In order to interact with the network, you need to create an account in the EVM sidechain.
 To create and manage this account you can use any EVM compatible wallet such as MetaMask.

-For instructions on how to install and create an account using MetaMask, then send and receive tokens, see [Connect MetaMask to XRP Ledger EVM Sidechain](connect-metamask-to-xrpl-evm-sidechain.html).
+For instructions on how to install and create an account using MetaMask, see [Connect MetaMask to XRP Ledger EVM Sidechain](connect-metamask-to-xrpl-evm-sidechain.html).

 ## 2. Move XRP Ledger Devnet Tokens to the EVM Sidechain